JamesPHoughton/empirica-videocall/README.md

 `Call` expects 2 required props:

-- `player`: the current player
+- `playerName`: a handle that will be displayed as the player's name to other participants
 - `roomName`: an identifier that will create a unique room.
 The round id is a good choice.

-`Call` also displays a name for each participant, which you need to set in the experiment independently of the `playerId`: `player.set('name', "myPseudonym")`

 # Development

 This is best developed using a docker container.
 With the docker daemon running, type `docker-compose up`.

+This will launch storybook with the component, and changes to the component will be reflected in storybook.
+You can view the storybook at http://localhost:6006

 To build the package, run `yarn run build` within the container.